Guide to Capstone Experiences

 Program-Level Student Learning Outcomes

-Statements describing what your students should know, understand, or be able to do as a result of completing your degree program.
-The outcomes emphasize the integration and application of knowledge rather than coverage of material, and are observable, measurable, and demonstrable.
-They are often abbreviated as program-level SLOs or as PLOs, and also known as program-level learning goals.
-The term “outcomes” is becoming the preferred term over “goals” or “objectives” because it makes it clearer that these are defined expectations upon completion of the program, rather than aspirational goals that may or may not be achieved.
+Statements describing what your students should be able to do as a result of completing your degree program.
+Outcomes emphasize the integration and application of knowledge rather than coverage of material, and are observable, measurable, and demonstrable.
+They use specific, active verbs (e.g., “identify,” “develop,” “communicate,” “demonstrate”) rather than “understand.”
+Program-level student learning outcomes are often abbreviated as program-level SLOs or as PLOs, and are also known as program-level learning goals.
+The term “outcomes” is becoming preferred over “goals” or “objectives” because it makes it clearer that these are defined expectations upon completion of the program, rather than aspirational goals that may or may not be achieved.
 Examples include:

 • Identify, formulate, and solve broadly defined technical or scientific problems by applying knowledge of mathematics and science and/or technical topics to areas relevant to the discipline